Mayuri-Chan/pyrofork/docs/source/start/invoking.rst

 ---------------

 The ``async with`` statement starts a context manager, which is used as a shortcut for starting, executing and stopping the Client, asynchronously.
-It does so by automatically calling :meth:`~pyrogram.Client.start` and :meth:`~pyrogram.Client.stop` in a more convenient way which also gracefully stops the client, even in case of unhandled exceptions in your code.
+It does so by automatically calling :meth:`~pyrofork.Client.start` and :meth:`~pyrofork.Client.stop` in a more convenient way which also gracefully stops the client, even in case of unhandled exceptions in your code.

 Below there's the same example as above, but without the use of the context manager:

 .. code-block:: python

-    from pyrogram import Client
+    from pyrofork import Client

     app = Client("my_account")